JeffReeves/MeleeArduino/README.md

 # MeleeArduino
-Arduino assisted Smash Bros.
-Melee
+Improves accessibility and consistency for human players in Super Smash Brothers Melee for the Nintendo GameCube.

 ## ABOUT